 What We Inherit

-Archival pigment prints on transparent film draped over hand turned aluminum and birch armatures, gypsum, light.
+Natalie Hunter.
+In The Shadow of Rust 01.
+Two Archival pigment prints on transparent film draped over hand turned aluminum and birch armatures, hand cast gypsum, light.

+What We Inherit